camilakersten/100-Days-UI-Challenge/README.md

 #017
 Today I solved a challenge from Frontend Mentor, and it was my first time following a design from Figma.
 It was really interesting.

+#019
+Today I challenge myself to use AI to solve the challenge.
+Since it was my first time using I had a difficult time to make it create something appealing.
+Going forward I think I can use AI to generate gradients or solve me some problems, but not necessarily use it to make it from scratch.